 It is important to realize that you cannot take the medication, if you have liver damage, high blood pressure, heart failure, a heart attack or a stroke.
 In addition, treatment is restricted to certified treatment centers because of the possible side effects of sedation and dissociation.

 The patient administers the medication intranasally under supervision, but the medication cannot be taken home.
 The caregiver monitors the patient for about two hours for side effects.
-The new nasal spray does have significant side effects that are listed here.
+The new nasal spray does have significant side effects that.

 The major ones are dissociation, increased blood pressure, drowsiness and dizziness, not to mention feelings of anxiety, nausea or vomiting.
 The link about side effects lists even more.